Do You Need a Real Estate License to Flip Houses?

 One common misconception is that all house flippers need a real estate license.
 This isn’t the case.
 If you’re buying a property, renovating it, and then selling it—acting as the buyer and seller in your own interest—you’re generally not required to have a license.
 This is because you’re not representing someone else in the transaction.
 However, just because you don’t need a license to flip houses doesn’t mean there aren’t legal requirements you need to follow.
 There are still important legal considerations to understand and comply with.
 Ultimately, whether you need a real estate license depends on your specific circumstances and the laws of your state.
 Do your research upfront to avoid any legal issues down the road.

-Advantages of a Real Estate License for House Flipping
+Benefits of Having a Real Estate License for Flipping

 While you don’t need a real estate license to flip houses, having one offers distinct advantages.
 Let’s explore some key benefits: